-Liberty Mutual life insurance reviews are all over the Internet, but none of them are as exhaustive as this one will be.
-If you’re looking for honest, objective information on Liberty Mutual life insurance, you have come to the right place!
-As an independent life insurance agency, JRC Insurance Group works directly with more than 40 top-rated insurance companies, and we have access to dozens more.
+As an independent life insurance agency, JRC Insurance Group works directly with more than 50 top-rated insurance companies, and we have access to dozens more.

 Since we are not “captive agents” working directly for Liberty Mutual, we are able to compare their life insurance products to all of the other companies out there—and that’s exactly what we’re going to do here in this article.
 Read on for tips and tidbits to keep in mind when considering Liberty Mutual’s life insurance products.

-Over the years, Liberty Mutual has grown to become a Fortune 100 company employing more than 50,000 people across 900 global offices while maintaining its status as a mutual company (meaning its policyholders are shareholders).
+Over the years, Liberty Mutual has grown to become a Fortune 100 U.S. company employing more than 45,000 people across 900 global offices while maintaining its status as a mutual company (meaning its policyholders are shareholders).
 From their website:

 Our delivery on this commitment is the reason we’re now the third largest property and casualty insurer in the U.S. based on 2012 direct premium written according to the National Association of Insurance Commissioners.”